 and teach with patience those who would contend with us.
 We should not try

-to beat the contentious person at his own game, but maintain the standard of
+to beat the contentious person at his own game, but maintain a higher standard and win over our opponents with weapons of righteousness in the

-fruit of the Spirit.
+fruits of the Spirit.

 (162h) Works of the devil